Software developers, testers, and those of us who evaluate and document software applications often need multiple environments.

-The second is to use virtual machines, also known as VMs.
+The second is to use a virtual machine, also known as VM.
 Virtual machines are kind of like running a computer within a computer.
 They actually run in a window on your device and can have the full functionality of the computer and operating system you want to use.
-You can read more about what a virtual machine is.

 Why Do We Need Multiple Operating Systems?

 Because of this, developers, testers, and evaluators need to have multiple operating systems available to them.
-It ensures they can design, develop, and test the software on each type of environment.
+It ensures they can design, develop, and test the software in each type of environment.

 A developer may do the majority of his or her work on a Windows OS.
 However, he or she might then need to make sure it works on macOS.
 Testers and evaluators will also try the application on both systems to see how it performs on each.

 Aside from software development, some people just like to use more than one type of system.
 They may prefer certain features of Windows but also desire other features of macOS or even Linux.
 In this case, a person can have access to all of them without multiple computers.

 You might also have software that only works on one platform but enjoy using another for all your other tasks.
 Finally, you might need different versions of one operating system, such as Windows 7, Windows 8, or Windows 10.

 Which One is Better?

 Two methods can be used to boot multiple operating systems on a single machine.
 You can set up your computer to have dual (or multiple) boot capability, or you can also use a virtual machine to emulate another operating system.
 So, which one is better?